ios-xr/Solenoid/README.md

 ```

-Step 2: Clone this project onto your device

-Step 3: Change your exaBGP configuration file to run the edit_rib.py script.
+Step 6: Change your exaBGP configuration file to run the edit_rib.py script.

 Example: